 STAR-designated education programs:

-- Use instructors and course developers who are credentialed in sleep technology and/or sleep medicine, respiratory care, electroneurodiagnostics, or their specialty field.
+- Use program directors, instructors and course developers who are credentialed in sleep technology and/or sleep medicine, respiratory care, electroneurodiagnostics, or their specialty field.

 - Provide an examination at the completion of each topic or program to assess the student’s knowledge and understanding of the materials presented.